Rocío Gálvez: Club career

+In the summer of 2021, Gálvez joined Real Madrid.
+She quickly established herself as an important player for the club and, by the 2025–26 season, had made over 130 appearances for Real Madrid, serving as the team's third captain.
+On 15 June 2026, Real Madrid announced the departure of Gálvez after five years.

 National career

 Rocío Gálvez competed on the Spain U-17 team at the Euro 2013, where she finished third with her team.
 At the Euro 2014, which actually took place at the end of 2013, she reached the final with Spain and lost there on penalties to Germany.
 In 2014, Rocío Gálvez was again in the finals squad at the U-17 World Cup, reached the final with her national squad, but lost 2–0 to Japan.
 With the U-19s she again played in the final of the 2015 European Championship, this time Spain lost 3–1 to Sweden.
 At the 2016 U-20 World Cup Rocío Gálvez was back in the squad for the Spaniards, but injured her knee in the second group game and was unable to take part in the further course of the tournament.

 Rocío Gálvez made her senior debut on 5 March 2018 at the Cyprus Cup.
 The Spaniards ultimately won the title by beating Italy 2–0 in the final.